cpadlab/vkm/README.md

       - Now you **can export all your account passwords** as a `.csv` file.
 The format/header of your file is: `['code', 'name', 'url', 'password', 'username', 'favorite', 'color', 'group']`
 3. **The new graphical interface**
    - VKM brings a new, **more intuitive** and **complete** graphical interface.
 Using the vkm colors, it now brings **more customization**, **better organization** and a **cleaner** and more complete vault aesthetics.
 You can get to know it by looking at the "How to use it" section.

-*A changelog has been re-created.
-It has been reset for this new era of VKM.*

 What would you like to see in the future?
 [Open an Issue](https://github.com/cpadlab/vkm/issues)